solendprotocol/steamm/docs/dynamic_quoter.md

 - Decimals X: $d_x$
 - Decimals Y: $d_y$

-Depending on the direction of a trade, the utilisation is computed differently to account for which token is the base and quote in the oracle price, as well as to account which pool reserve corresponds to the output reserve.
+Depending on the direction of a trade, the utilization is computed differently to account for which token is the base and quote in the oracle price, as well as to account which pool reserve corresponds to the output reserve.

-In loose terms we define the utilisation $u$ as
+In loose terms we define the utilization $u$ as
 $$
 \frac{\tilde{\Delta}_{out}}{R_{out}}
 $$